deficollective/defiscan/src/content/protocols/venus-protocol.md

 The `RewardFacet`, which is part of the `Comptroller` Diamond Proxy structure, is responsible for distributing rewards.
 Users can call the `claimVenus()` function to claim the `XVS` accrued from supplying and borrowing accross all markets.
 For each market, two parameters can be set that define the reward per block for borrowing and supplying activities, respectively.
 Furthermore, users can stake their `XVS` in the `XVSVault` for additional `XVS` yield.

-### Key Permissions in Incentives

-**RewardFacet Permissions:**
-- `admin` can set XVS emission speeds and grant XVS directly
-- `accessControlManager` can seize XVS from addresses

-**XVSVault Permissions:**
-- `accessControlManager` can pause/resume operations, add/modify staking pools, and set reward rates
+The `admin` (Normal Timelock) controls XVS emission parameters and direct grants, while the `accessControlManager` manages operational aspects like pausing, pool configuration, and reward rates.

 ## Treasury

 A fraction ( `reserveFactor`) of the borrower interest paid is automatically added to the Venus Protocol `reserve`.
 The reserves are stored in the individual `vToken` contracts and are managed by the `Comptroller`.
 The reserves are collected to the _Treasury_ through the `_reduceReserves()` function of each `vToken` contract.
 Once the reserves are in the _Treasury_, _Governance_ can vote on proposals to spend the _Treasury_.

-### Key Permissions in Treasury

-- Normal Timelock and Treasury Guardian can set _Treasury_ address and parameters
+Treasury management is controlled by the Normal Timelock and Treasury Guardian for setting treasury parameters, while the `accessControlManager` handles reserve factors and withdrawals.
-- `accessControlManager` controls reserve factor changes and reserve withdrawals

 # Dependencies